LI ZHONG WAN 理中丸 - Regulate the Middle Formula

 Shang Han Lun - Discussion of Cold Induced Disorders

-Safety of LI ZHONG WAN
+Safety and Contraindications of LI ZHONG WAN

 Traditional Chinese Medicine is powerful and reliable, but it can be complex.
 As TCM is not based on symptoms alone, self-diagnosis and self-treatment aren't recommended.
 Best to start a low cost online-herbal-consultation.